National Symbols of Curaçao

 Former name(s) Isla de los Gigantes

-Official name(s) Curaçao
+Official name(s) Country of Curaçao

 Alternative name(s) Kòrsou

-Country name etymology From Portuguese Curação, literally meaning “curing” but likely a Portuguese pronunciation of a native Arawak self-designation.
+Country name etymology From Portuguese Curação, literally meaning “curing” but likely a Portuguese pronunciation of a native Arawak self-designation

 Climate Tropical savannah climate